vanvalenlab/deepcell-tf/README.md

 $USER/deepcell-tf:latest
 ```

-It can also be helpful to mount the local copy of the repository and the scripts to speed up local development.
+It can also be helpful to mount the local copy of the repository and the notebooks to speed up local development.
 However, if you are going to mount a local version of the repository, you must first run the docker image without the local repository mounted so that the C extensions can be compiled and then copied over to your local version.

 ```bash
 # First run the docker image without mounting externally